History

 books in Indiana in 1816, forbidding the sale of any alcohol on Sunday

 (still enforced to this day).
-By the 1840s, towns and counties in
+By the 1840s, many towns and counties in

 Georgia, Indiana, Iowa, Michigan, New Hampshire, New York and Ohio